hist3907b-winter2015/syllabus/README.md

 There is no final exam in this course.

+### Participation: 20%

-### Active, value-added community building by participation in the discussion(s), across mutliple media and platforms: 20%
+That is to say, active, value-added community building by participation in the discussion(s), across mutliple media and platforms.

 Digital history is public history.
 We ‘hack as a way of knowing’.
 Digital history is done best in the light of peer review; we will use social media to highlight the work of students, to put them in contact with other practitioners in the field, to induct them into the community of practice that also characterizes digital history.